damir-manapov/hands-on-multitenant-by-kind-helm/README.md

 This will automatically:
 - **Reset the kind cluster** (delete and recreate)
-- Build and load the tenant app and API images
+- Build and load the API image
 - Deploy the API to Kubernetes
-- Create two tenants (acme and globex) - each tenant automatically gets one deployment
+- Create two tenants (acme and globex) - each tenant automatically gets a Helm chart deployment
 - Set up ingress for API and tenants
 - Provide instructions for browser access